ewjoachim/bitwarden-keyring/README.md

 - macOS, using the `bitwarden-cli` from `brew`
 - ubuntu, using the `bw` from `snap`

 As mentionned, `bitwarden-keyring` only works in the context of a CLI application with access to standard inputs and output.
-If you need something that either reads silently or using another method of communication, the best is probably to make another backend and most of the functions ca be reused.
+If you need something that either reads silently or using another method of communication, the best is probably to make another backend and most of the functions can be reused.

 ## Licensing